 Most dry foods rely on synthetic preservatives to keep the contents edible.
 Many of these preservatives like butylated hydroxyanisole (BHA) can cause cancer.
 The additives are dangerous, however, most probably not as much as the main ingredients themselves.
 Protein collected from unhygienic sources can be teaming with bacteria, viruses as well as animal hormones and drugs even after the extensive cooking process.

-If you want to enjoy the company of your furry friend for years to come, take him off the dry food diet and get him hooked on nutritious homemade meals.
+If you want to enjoy the company of your furry friend for years to come, take him off the dry food diet and get him hooked on nutritious homemade meals, or better yet a balanced raw food diet.